 I had some salt dough left over (wrapped and refrigerated) from our stamped salt dough extravaganza and on a whim invited a friend over for some salt dough fun yesterday.
 She wanted to try stamping the dough, while I tried a couple of new ideas I’ve had in mind.

 After a while the hole end gets too gunked up to use so I would turn the straw piece upside down, use the other side, then toss it and grab another.
-I cut the straws into thirds first to reduce waste.
+(I cut the straws into thirds first to reduce waste.)

 I also tried beaded salt dough ornaments, pressing small glass beads directly into the uncooked dough.
 I pressed them pretty far in, hoping that they would act kind of like stained glass and allow light to shine through the bead.